ralphthegod/projectgrotto/README.md

 ## The Game

-Project Grotto is a dungeon crawler game based on maze exploration.
+Project Grotto is a dungeon crawler game based on maze exploration with permadeath mechanics.

 - **Progression**: collect treasures and defeat enemies.
 - **Accelerometer-based Movement**: requires good control skill to avoid obstacles.